jwatki8/Projects/README.md

 ## 3. Data Wrangling

-This was a fairly tidy dataset but there were a few structural issue I needed to fix.
+This was a fairly tidy dataset but there were a few structural issues I needed to fix.
 1. Merging effectively

 The two main data sets I needed to combine were the raw recipes and raw interactions data frames.
 Because the raw interactions data frame contains multiple reviews and rating for all of the recipes I wanted to create a column that would summarize the ratings and reviews and mke it easier to combine the two data frames.
 I created a “rating_mean” column that averaged all of the ratings for each recipe and a “polarity_avg” column that averaged all of the polarity scores for each review of a given recipe.